tjosephcarroll/se-lab18/icm/lab1/README.md

             * input your ISC SSO crendentials
             * click the "Get AWS Credentials" button from the "AWS Data Platform" central section
             * ![Temporary Credentials for AWS](../resources/ISC_AWS_tempCredendials.jpg)
-            * save those credential in a file
+            * save those credentials in a file
         2. *GCP*
             * Connect to the Goocle cloud console: [https://console.cloud.google.com/](https://console.cloud.google.com/)
             * Use your student ID